 How the application works

-If you qualify, you’ll receive more details on how to proceed with the application process.
-If not, Avant may suggest you fill out an application with one of its partner lenders instead.
+If approved, you’ll be shown different loan offers.
+Choose an offer and review the loan agreement to see your repayments, due date and applicable fees.
+If you're not approved, Avant may suggest you fill out an application with one of its partner lenders instead.

 - Unauthorized withdrawals from consumer accounts